MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vms-manage-azure-ad-and-region-specific.md

     -   Microsoft Entra ID
     - 	Microsoft Entra ID - Application ID & Application Key

-  [Learn more](/azure/azure-resource-manager/resource-group-create-service-principal-portal) on how to create a Microsoft Entra ID App.
+  [Learn more](/azure/azure-resource-manager/resource-group-create-service-principal-portal) on how to create a Microsoft Entra ID app.

 - **A management certificate** - with the configuration as described in [this article](./azure-subscription.md).